 Investments in subsidiaries are stated at deemed cost in the statement of financial position of the Company, and are reviewed for impairment at the end of the reporting period if events or changes in circumstances indicate that the carrying values may not be recoverable.
-The cost of investments include transaction costs.
+The cost of the investments includes transaction costs.